The X Factor (American TV series) season 2: Live shows

 The live shows began on October 31, 2012.
 This was the debut episode for Lopez and Kardashian as hosts on the show.
 Each week, the contestants performed on Wednesday, with the voting lines opening after the performances.
 As with previous season, each live show has a different theme.
 The live final took place on December 19 and 20.
 A recording of "Live and Let Die" by The X Factor UK series five winner Alexandra Burke featured on the second week of live shows.

 Each results show featured musical performances from at least two artists.
 There was no guest performer on the first result show.
-The second results show featured two performances from The X Factor UK series seven finalist One Direction, while Taylor Swift performed on the third result show.The X Factor UK series seven finalist Cher Lloyd and Becky G performed on the fourth results show.
+The second results show featured two performances from The X Factor UK series seven contestants One Direction, while Taylor Swift performed on the third result show.The X Factor UK series seven Contestsnt Cher Lloyd and Becky G performed on the fourth results show.
 Week five included the premiering of a music video by will.i.am featuring judge Spears and performances from season one runner-up Josh Krajcik and Alicia Keys.
 Season one winner Melanie Amaro and Kesha performed on the sixth week.
 The semi-final results show featured performances from Bruno Mars and Bridgit Mendler.
 One Direction performed again in the final, and Pitbull also performed.
 This was the only season to feature the leaderboard which reveals which act has the most votes.